 They don’t learn a few words of the language and they don’t make an effort to communicate in the native language (even in a hideous accent); they simply expect another culture to conform to them.
 I even witnessed two Americans in Switzerland getting upset when a local shop owner did not understand them.

 In fact, have learned that making a concerted effort goes a long way.
 I think if we turn that around, and imagine if someone approached us speaking another language here in the US, we may be put off.
 If that’s the approach that you take when visiting another country, you will surely be dismissed.
 I found if I learned only a few words of French, that I was embraced with open arms by the people whom I encountered.
 My solo journey to France taught me that being kind and compassionate can go a long way, as can saying, “Je suis désolé, je ne parle pas le francais.”

 Three French Stereotypes That Are Completely Wrong Related Reading

 Have you traveled to France?
 How was your trip?
 Email us at [email protected] for information about sharing your experience and advice with the Pink Pangea community.
 We can’t wait to hear from you.

-Photo credits for Three French Stereotypes That Are Completely Wrong by Jodi K.
+Photo credits for Three French Stereotypes That Are Completely Wrong by Jodi K and Unsplash.